The Accuracy Of Current ADHD Statistics

 Content Warning: Please be advised that the following section mentions prescription medication, misuse of medication, and substance dependency.
 The information found in the article is not a substitute for professional medical advice.
 Seek the advice of your physician or another qualified health provider with questions or concerns.

-ADHD is a serious condition.
-If a child or adult is diagnosed, they may contact their mental health professional or primary care doctor to discuss treatment.
-Often, an ADHD screening test is done before providing treatment.
+Childhood ADHD is a serious neurodevelopmental disorder.
+If a child (or adult) is diagnosed, they may contact their mental health professional or primary care doctor to discuss treatment.
+Often, a screening test is done before providing treatment.

-The recommended treatment for ADHD is a combination of medication and behavioral therapy.
+The recommended treatment for ADHD in adults, children and adolescents is a combination of medication and behavioral treatment in the form of therapy.
 Several medications on the market are effective in addressing symptoms, and new options may become available in the future.

-If you're considering medication for yourself or your child, search for a doctor or psychiatrist to discuss treatment.
+If you're considering medication treatment for yourself or your child, search for a doctor or psychiatrist to discuss treatment.
+There are specific parameters, as explained in this piece in the Acad Child Adolesc Psychiatry.
 Avoid self-medicating or seeking support through other substances, such as alcohol or illicit drugs.
 These substances may worsen symptoms or cause other mental health concerns.

 Counseling can be highly effective for those living with ADHD symptoms, whether they are an adult or a child.
 Often, counseling is recommended alongside medication for treatment.
 If you want to discuss ADHD statistics in more detail or learn more about treating your condition, consider reaching out to a therapist.